Emre Can: Senior

-On 28 August 2015, Can received his first senior call-up from manager Joachim Löw, ahead of the following month's UEFA Euro 2016 qualifying matches against Poland and Scotland.
-He made his debut on 4 September in the first game, playing the full 90 minutes of a 3–1 win at the Commerzbank-Arena in Frankfurt.
+On 28 August 2015, Can received his first call-up to the Germany senior team from manager Joachim Löw, ahead of the following month's UEFA Euro 2016 qualifying matches against Poland and Scotland.
+He made his debut on 4 September, playing the full 90 minutes of a 3–1 win against Poland, at the Commerzbank-Arena in Frankfurt.

-On 31 May 2016, Can was named in Germany's final 23-man squad for UEFA Euro 2016.
-His sole appearance in the tournament came in the 2–0 semi-final loss to France, a match that Can started.
+Can was named in Germany's final 23-man squad for UEFA Euro 2016.
+His sole appearance in the tournament came in the 2–0 semi-final loss to France, starting in place of the injured Sami Khedira.

-On 17 May 2017, Can was named in Germany's final 23-man squad for the 2017 FIFA Confederations Cup.
-Can made an appearance as a substitute in Germany's first game, a 3–2 win over Australia.
-He would appear in all 5 of his team's matches in the competition as Germany ran out winners in the final against Chile.
+Can was named in Germany's final 23-man squad for the 2017 FIFA Confederations Cup.
+He appeared in all five of his team's matches in the competition as Germany ran out winners in the final against Chile.

-He scored his first senior international goal on 8 October, in a 5–1 home win in a 2018 World Cup qualifier against Azerbaijan.
+He scored his first senior international goal on 8 October 2017 in a 5–1 home win in a 2018 World Cup qualifier against Azerbaijan.

-In May 2018, he was left out of Germany's squad for the 2018 FIFA World Cup.
+He was left out of Germany's squad for the 2018 FIFA World Cup.

-On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
+Can was selected in the German squad for UEFA Euro 2020.
+He made three substitute appearances in the tournament as the team was knocked out by England in the round of 16.

+On 12 June 2024, two days before the start of the Germany-hosted UEFA Euro 2024, Can was called up to the Germany squad as a replacement for the injured Aleksandar Pavlović.
+In the opening match against Scotland, he came off the bench to score the final goal as Germany won 5-1.